-21. The practitioner shall revise materiality for the GHG statement in the event of becoming aware of information during the engagement that would have caused the practitioner to have determined a different amount initially.
+22. The practitioner shall revise materiality for the GHG statement in the event of becoming aware of information during the engagement that would have caused the practitioner to have determined a different amount initially.
 (Ref: Para.
-A54)
+A51)

-Understanding the Entity and Its Environment and Identifying and Assessing Risks of Material Misstatement
+Understanding the Entity and Its Environment, Including the Entity’s Internal Control, and Identifying and Assessing Risks of Material Misstatement

 Obtaining an Understanding of the Entity and Its Environment